NguyenDucThinhzzz/THE-GAME/README.md

 # THE-GAME
-A simple C game made by a freshman at the University of Transport and Communication\n (The code is unoptimized for the time being)
+A simple C game made by a freshman at the University of Transport and Communication (The code is unoptimized for the time being)